davidtchiu/davidtchiu.github.io/teaching/cs161/hwkF.blackjack.enums/index.md

 If you're finished and are looking for a challenge, consider the following extensions.

+**Mild (and makes you look cool):** Package everything up as I showed in the slides, into a single package.
+Choose an icon for your BlackJack "app" and create a clickable button to start your game.

 **Medium:** You might think about how you would save and restore a session.
 Let's say I've already started a game, and I currently have three cards, and the dealer has not revealed.
 I want to be able to type "save" and come back later.
 What do you need to store to a file so that this game can be restored at a later time?

 **Medium:** Keep track of the list of top ten players.
 Your game would have to start by asking the player for their name.
 Use a file to store the list of top ten players by the number of games they've won.